 Egyptian Journal of Psychiatry, a publication of Egyptian Psychiatric Association, is a peer-reviewed online journal with 3 Issues print on demand compilation of issues published.
 The journal’s full text is available online at http://new.ejpsy.eg.net.The journal allows free access (Open Access) to its contents and permits authors to self-archive final accepted version of the articles on any OAI-compliant institutional / subject-based repository.
 The journal does not charge for submission, processing or publication of manuscripts and even for color reproduction of photographs.

 The journal will cover technical and clinical studies related to health, ethical and social issues in field of Psychiatry.
 Articles with clinical interest and implications will be given preference.

-Neurological soft signs and insight in obsessive–compulsive disorder
+Oxytocin and obsessive–compulsive disorder

 Abstracting and Indexing Information

 The journal is registered with the following abstracting partners:

 Baidu Scholar, CNKI (China National Knowledge Infrastructure), EBSCO Publishing's Electronic Databases, Ex Libris – Primo Central, Google Scholar, Hinari, Infotrieve, National Science Library, ProQuest, TDNet, Wanfang Data